ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 The goal is to make those errors go away long term, so we should not rely on them giving us "syntax to steal".
 More complicated examples *will* work completely with `#281`_ without further generalizations that rely on the same cross-namespace variable lookup in both directions.)

-This is an extension of the same method of namespace used for ``-XDataKinds``, as is backwards-compatible for the same reason.
+This is an extension of the same method of namespace used for ``-XDataKinds``, and is backwards-compatible for the same reason.

 The issues arise with implicit binding (pattern signature bindings and implicit ``forall`` bindings alike).
 Consider this program::